ProjectEvergreen/www.greenwoodjs.dev/CONTRIBUTING.md

 - _/styles/_ - Global theme and styles

 > [!NOTE]
-> _Please review the documentation contained in this project's Storybook by running `npm run story:dev` and going through the content in the **Overview** section_
+> Please review the documentation contained in this project's Storybook by running `npm run story:dev` and going through the content in the **Overview** section.

 ## Documentation Changes